informalsystems/hermes/relayer-framework-guide/docs/context-generic-programming/04-error-context.md

 }
 ```

-We define a new `ErrorContext` trait with only one thing, which is the `Error`
+We define a new `HasError` trait with only one thing, which is the `Error`
 associated type.
 Aside from that, there is nothing known about the `Error`
 type, but that is ok as we will see later on.
 The trait `QueryPersonContext`
-then has `ErrorContext` as its supertrait, esentially allowing it to access
+then has `HasError` as its supertrait, esentially allowing it to access
 the associated type as `Self::Error` in the return type of `query_person`.

-We define the `Error` associated type in a separate `ErrorContext` trait,
+We define the `Error` associated type in a separate `HasError` trait,
 instead of directly in the `QueryPersonContext` trait.
 As we will see later,
 this is essential to allow multiple context traits to access the same
 `Error` type.

 In the `greet` function, we require the generic `Context` type to
 implement `QueryPersonContext`.
-But since `ErrorContext` is a supertrait of
+But since `HasError` is a supertrait of
 `QueryPersonContext`, we would also able to access the error type as
 `Context::Error`.